Skip to Main Content

 Asterisks

-• Add to the end of a root word to find all words that include all words that include that root term. volcan* - volcano, volcanic, volcanology, volcanism
+• Add to the end of a word to find words stemming from that root. volcan* - volcanology, volcano, volcanic, volcanism

 Limiters